beerjs/orem/README.md

 Want to bring beer?
 ------------------

 Of course you do.
-Like I said, I'll have a few on hand, normally Squatters.
+Like I said though, I'll have a few on hand, normally Squatters.

 Organizer